-- Enter ‘rstrui’ in Run, and click the OK button.
+- Enter rstrui in Run, and click the OK button.

 - Click the Next button on the System Restore window that opens.

 - The System Restore window might include a Show more restore option.
-Select that option if you can to expand the restore point list.
+Select that option if you can expand the restore point list.

-- Choose a restore point to roll Windows 10 back to.
+- Choose a restore point to roll Windows back to.

 - Click the Next and Finish buttons.

-Note that users can’t roll Windows 10 back to previous build versions with System Restore.
-However, the Settings app will temporarily include an option to restore the previous version.
-Then users can still restore a previous Windows 10 version for about 10 days after a build update.
+Users can’t roll Windows 10 back to previous build versions with System Restore.
+However, the Settings app will temporarily include an option to restore the last version.

 To do that, click the Type here to search button on the taskbar.
-Then enter ‘update’ in the search box, and select Recovery options to open Settings.
+Then enter update in the search box, and select Recovery options to open Settings.

 If you have another resolution that fixes the same issue, feel free to share it below.